DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 >
 > To kill Marina, Lazlo first recruited Brother Grigor’s aid to drug her, using the poison _essence of ether_.
 Lazlo then slit Marina’s throat, draining the blood from her neck so that Strahd could no longer feed upon her.
 He disposed of her blood in the Luna River—the very river that drowned his village mere hours later.
 >
-> When Lazlo died as described in <span class="citation">Chapter 10: The Ruins of Berez (p.
+> When Lazlo died as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez">Chapter 10: The Ruins of Berez</a> (p.
 161)</span>, he did so with a single twisted regret: that he would never know whether Marina appreciated what he had done for her.
 Since then, his ghost has haunted the ruins of Ulrich Manor, hoping that her spirit will one day return and forgive him his crimes against her—for, as Lazlo fervently believes, his actions were for Marina’s own good.

 > [!info]+ **What Lazlo Wants**
 > Lazlo wants most to resolve his unfinished business: to reunite with Marina and obtain her forgiveness.
 Baba Lysaga, hoping to use him as a weapon against the players, has told him that Marina’s soul dwells within Ireena Kolyana—and that only through Ireena’s death can Marina be reunited with him.